 Sample Internship Job Descriptions

 - Community Green Infrastructure Design (Full position description)

-- Assist with technical design, graphic design, community outreach, education, and research tasks to support development of WMG’s neighborhood-scale green infrastructure and restoration work.
+- Assist with technical design, graphic design, community outreach, education, and research tasks to support the development of WMG’s neighborhood-scale green infrastructure and restoration work.

 - Environmental Education and Spanish Communications (Full position description)

 - Assist in developing hands-on curriculum and activities to engage the Latinx community.

 - Create and analyze geospatial data (e.g. GPS, GIS, remote sensing, LiDAR) for research and advocacy related to water conservation, river restoration, and watershed planning.

 - River Restoration Planning, Site Assessment, Design and Implementation (Full position description)